How to Prepare Pets for the Fall

 The leaves are changing, the temperature is dropping.
 It’s time to switch out your t-shirts for sweaters and your flip flops for boots.
 While you may be ready to sip on pumpkin spice lattes and cook hot chili and soups, there may be one member of your family who needs help transitioning to the new season – your pet!

 Just like the weather, pets’ habits change from season to season.
 It’s important to make adjustments to their daily routines in order to make them comfortable.
-If you live in Albany, GA, it’s also important to prepare a plan for natural disasters.
+If you live in Stevenson, AL, it’s also important to prepare a plan for natural disasters.
 This is especially true across the South when hurricane season is in full swing.

 The good news is, there are simple steps you can take to help your pet adjust to the changing season.
 And it’s more than just keeping them warm.

 While it is true that a thick, furry coat helps your pet stay warm, it needs to be groomed properly.
 If your dog or cat’s fur gets matted, bacteria and other unwanted ailments can make its way into the pet’s skin, causing infections.
 In other words, make sure to brush your pet more frequently as the weather turns colder.

 Alternatively, you can have your dog or cat groomed professionally.